Skip to content

 Contemplate the Northern Lights in Norway - Your Guide to the 14 Best Spots around the Country

-The North Cape is among the popular destinations to watch the Northern Lights in Norway.
-It lies in the northernmost point in Europe, making you feel like at the edge of the world.
-And, despite its seclusion, you can reach it by a car.
+The North Cape is a renowned destination for observing the Northern Lights in Norway.
+Located at the northernmost point of Europe, it offers a sense of standing at the edge of the world.
+Despite its remote location, the North Cape is accessible by car.

 11. Lyngenfjord

-Lyngen is a relatively long fjord in Troms og Finnmark county, and only a few hours away from Tromsø.
-It is the longest fjord in Troms, reaching almost 82 kilometers long.
-This fjord is situated behind Lyngen Alps, thus this region is one with the driest climate in Norway.
-It may as well be the driest region in all over Europe.
+Lyngen is a strikingly long fjord in Troms og Finnmark county, just a few hours from Tromsø.
+At nearly 82 kilometres in length, it is the longest fjord in Troms and is situated behind the Lyngen Alps, giving it the driest climate in Norway.
+In fact, it may well be the driest region in Europe.

 12. Hammerfest